invcble/Alzheimer-s-Classification-using-OASIS-Dataset/README.md

 This project requires a Google Colab environment for execution.
 Specific library dependencies will be automatically handled by the notebook.
 Ensure you have access to Google Drive for storing and accessing the dataset.

-## Contributions

-We welcome contributions from the community, including improvements to the code, suggestions on model optimization, and enhancements to the project's overall methodology.
-Please submit a pull request or open an issue to discuss your ideas.

-## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgments

-We would like to thank Drexel University for supporting this research project and the creators of the OASIS dataset for providing a valuable resource for Alzheimer's research.
+We would like to thank Professor Mathew Burlick, Drexel University for supporting this academic project and the creators of the OASIS dataset for providing a valuable resource for Alzheimer's research.